-Koh Laoya or Koh Lao Ya as it is often seen written, sits off the southern end of Koh Chang and comprises three small islands, Koh Laoya Nai, Koh Laoya Klang and Koh Laoya Nok.
+Koh Laoya or Koh Lao Ya sits off the southern end of Koh Chang.
+It comprises three small islands, Koh Laoya Nai, Koh Laoya Klang and Koh Laoya Nok.

-The largest island, Koh Laoya Nai is about a 1 kilometre long and wide, with hillside jungle on its interior and an almost perfect long white sand beach, lapped by shallow clear blue waters, running the length of its eastern shore.
+The largest island, Koh Laoya Nai is about a 1 kilometre long and wide.
+Its interior forest looks down on a perfect long white sand beach, running the length of its eastern shore.

-On the main island, the recently renovated Laoya Coco Island is the solitary resort and it does now takes bookings from allcomers, not just Thai packages.
+On the main island, the recently renovated Laoya Coco Island is the solitary resort.
+It does now takes bookings from allcomers, not just Thai packages.

 Per Night: BBB